 Grow Detroit’s Young Talent (GDYT) is a city-wide summer job and training program that employs young adults between the ages of 14 and 24 for 120 hours. (generally 20 hours per week for 6 weeks).
 Youth participants are permanent residents of Detroit and have completed an application and registration process to become eligible along with work readiness training.
 With the help of Mayor Mike Duggan, as well as Detroit’s philanthropic and corporate leaders, our goal is to match 8,000 Detroit youth with meaningful employment and industry-led training opportunities.

 How the Program Works

 - Youth Recruitment and Matching – Eligible youth are recruited through educational institutions, community organizations and the city’s workforce development system.
 Youth are matched to employers based on interest, skill level, and accessibility.
 Employers are invited to interview and select candidates; otherwise, GDYT staff will manage the placement process.

 - Employer Support – Every employer will be provided: 1) an Employer Orientation (live or virtual); 2) an Employer Tool Kit; and 3) a Worksite Monitor/Program Liaison.
 DESC serves as the employer of record and manages the youth payroll process.

 How to get involved

-- Become a Funding Partner and make a financial contribution to the GDYT program to support summer work experiences for Detroit Youth.
+- Become a Funding Partner and make a financial contribution to the GDYT program to support summer work experiences for Detroit youth.